 Cruising the Great Barrier Reef

-Largest of the six inhabited islands, Hamilton Island has a fully serviced commercial airport, splendid restaurants, five star accommodation as well as over 60 different activities. super yachts can either berth in the marina (length restrictions) as well as anchoring in Dent Passage with island access via tender.
+Largest of the six inhabited islands, Hamilton Island has a fully serviced commercial airport, splendid restaurants, a five-star resort, Qualia as well as a range of different leisure activities.
+Superyachts can either berth in the marina (length restrictions apply) or anchor in Dent Passage with island access via tender.

 The marina side of the island bustles with restaurants and bars.
-The stunningly designed Hamilton Island yacht club, and the world renowned qualia resort is close by.
-Looking out over to Dent Island is where you will find a world class 18 hole golf course and club house.
+The stunningly designed Hamilton Island yacht club looks out over to Dent Island, where you will find a world class 18 hole golf course and club house.
 Up and over the hill, your golf buggy will take you to the main accommodation side and private residences of the island.
-Hamilton Island, with its slopes overlooking Catseye Bay, is the pacific version of Porto Cervo with unique Australian flavour.
+Hamilton Island, with its slopes overlooking Catseye Bay, is the pacific version of Porto Cervo with unique Australian flavor.

 Located on Whitsunday Island this is a 7km long scimitar shaped beach touted as one of the world’s 10 best.
 Seeing Whitehaven Beach for the first time is unforgettable, especially from the south via Solway pass.
 Its sand is a fraction short of pure silica and as fine as talcum powder and can been seen from the moon.
 At the northern end is the pristine Hill inlet and Tongue Bay.
 The silica sands are continually shifting, creating swirling patterns.
 This feature is best appreciated from the lookout on the tip of Tongue Point and fabulous to paddle ski down at high tide.
 Close by on Hasselwood Island is Chalkies beach which boasts small coral reefs and is almost always deserted.